-Joss Stone and Rita Houston at WFUV (photo by Sarah Burns)
+Rita Houston and Glen Hansard at WFUV (photo by Nick D'Agostino)

 A nationally recognized tastemaker filled with a broad knowledge and passion for music, Program Director Rita Houston shapes the musical direction of WFUV's acclaimed and unique music format.
 Firmly based in the greatest city in the world, Houston's music mix brings 'rock for grownups' diversity to the left end of the New York radio dial.

 Well-known for her rapport with artists, Houston books the on-air interviews, hosting a number of them herself.
 She also serves as Executive Producer of the FUV Live concert series, curates the WFUV at Zankel Hall series, and produces annual benefit CDs of performances from WFUV's Studio A.

 After years as a popular midday host, Houston shifted her on-air presence to create 'The Whole Wide World with Rita Houston,' which airs Friday nights from 7-10pm, showcasing her famously wide-ranging taste in music and often features live sessions with artists from around the globe.

 Out of the studio, Houston was instrumental in the "Required Listening" series of shows at the Bottom Line in Manhattan's Greenwich Village (R.I.P.), showcasing new and underappreciated artists for an eager audience.
 She also served as host of the "In Their Own Words" series there as well, renowned interview-and-performance evenings with influential songwriters talking about their ideas and influences.

 Houston is often seen out and about at clubs and festivals -- determined to turn listeners on to new artists, she goes out three or four times a week to catch live shows.
 Houston is always on the lookout for the next Damien Rice or Norah Jones -- artists who deserve to be heard by larger audiences, first heard in New York on FUV.